oracle/rwloadsim/doc/INSTALL.md

 If you are sharing the repository between many different users/projects, having the secondary user is recommended as the grants are set to only allow the needed access to the various repository tables.
+For most tables, this is insert and select.

 * [WORKING.md](WORKING.md) Previous topic: Working with rwloadsim using a few examples
 * [SCALAR.md](SCALAR.md) Next topic: Declarations of scalars